-To test the performance per watt, we used DVD Store 2.1 (DS2), which reports performance in orders per minute (OPM), running Microsoft SQL Server 2008 R2 with 6GB databases on both servers.
-For this workload testing, we used four SQL database instances with two DVD Store databases.
+To test the limit feature, we used DVD Store 2.1 (DS2), which reports performance in orders per minute (OPM), running Microsoft SQL Server 2008 R2 with 6GB databases on both servers.
+For the 100 percent workload testing, we used four database instances with two DVD Store databases.
 We used one client for each database for a total of eight clients.
-(For details about that workload, see Appendix C.) Figure 3 shows the results from our test.
+For the 80 percent workload testing, we used only two database instances with two DVD Store databases per instance.
+We used one client for each database, for a total of four clients.
+(For details about that workload, see Appendix B.) Figure 4 shows the results from our test.